karissawhiting/cbioportalR/README.md

 ## Authentication

-If you are using the public domain <https://www.cbioportal.org/>, you do not need a token to start pulling data.
+If you are using the public domain <https://www.cbioportal.org/>, you don’t need a token to start pulling data.
 If you are using a private instance of cBioPortal (like MSKCC’s institutional database), you will need to acquire a token and save it to your `.Renviron` file (or wherever you store credentials).
 Simply log in to your institution’s cBioPortal site, acquire a token (Usually through the ‘Web API’ tab) and save it in your `.Renviron` file.
-This will save the token as an environmental variable so you do not have to hard code the secret key in your scripts.
+This will save the token as an environmental variable so you don’t have to hard code the secret key in your scripts.

 *Tip: The following {usethis} function can easily find and open the